The American Dream

 >> Read about more myths of rtw travel and why they aren’t true

-Misconception 2: Taking a year off to travel will ruin my career.
+Taking a year off to travel will ruin your career.

 Because so few people in this country travel the world, it becomes a point of interest when someone finds out what you did.
 Turn that one-year employment gap in your resume into a positive by mentioning what it did for you as a person and how that makes you valuable to a prospective employer.
 Add your international travel experience into cover letters just as you would job experiences.
 Talk about your time volunteering in Laos or learning Spanish in Guatemala.